Audio Annotation Services for Speech AI

 Verbatim transcription

-Speaker labels
+Speaker labels and diarization

 Event and noise tags